WalletConnect/walletconnect-docs/docs/javascript/core/pairing-api.md

 // Updates the expiry of an existing pairing, by providing the pairing topic and an `expiry` in seconds (e.g. `60` for one minute from now) await sdkClient.core.pairing.updateExpiry({ topic: "1b3eda3f4...", expiry: 60 })

-// Updates the client metadata, by providing the pairing topic and the desired metadata. await sdkClient.core.pairing.updateMetadata({ topic: "1b3eda3f4...", metadata: { name: "MyDapp", ... } })
+// Updates a pairing's metadata, by providing the pairing topic and the desired metadata. await sdkClient.core.pairing.updateMetadata({ topic: "1b3eda3f4...", metadata: { name: "MyDapp", ... } })

 // Returns an array of all existing pairings.